-30/06/2021 31/12/2020
+30 September 31 December

+2021 2020

-$\underline{\text{L.E}}$ L.E
+$\underline{\mathbf{L}}.\underline{\mathbf{E}}$ L.E

 Legal Reserve 44 727 152 44 727 152

 General Reserve 20 000 000 20 000 000

 64 727 152 64 727 152

-^{} In accordance with the requirements of the Companies Law and the Company's Articles of Association, 5% of the annual net profit is deducted to form a legal reserve.
-The legal reserve is used to increase the share capital or reduce the company's losses.
-The deduction of this percentage stops when the reserve balance reaches 50% of the issued capital of the company, and in the case that this reserve falls below the mentioned percentage, the formation of this amount must be set aside.
+- In accordance with the requirements of the Companies Law and the Company's Articles of Association, 5% of the annual net profit is deducted to form a legal reserve.
+The statutory reserve is used to increase the share capital or reduce the company's losses.
+The deduction of this percentage stops when the reserve balance reaches 50% of the issued capital of the company, and in the case that this reserve falls below the mentioned percentage, the formation of this amount must be set aside. - According to Article (54) of the company's articles of association, an extraordinary reserve is formed based on the proposal of the company's board of directors, provided that it is approved by the general assembly.

-According to general assembly meeting held on 19 March 2019 an amount of general reserve of 20 million was formed
+According to general assembly meeting held on 19 March 2019 an amount of general reserve of 20 million was formed.